loganharbour/cardinal/doc/content/tutorials/openmc_fluid.md

 ## Geometry and Computational Model

-The geometry consists of a [!ac](TRISO)-fueled gas reactor assembly, loosely based on a point design available in the literature [!ac](sterbentz).
+The geometry consists of a [!ac](TRISO)-fueled gas reactor assembly, loosely based on a point design available in the literature [!cite](sterbentz).
 A top-down view of the geometry is shown in [assembly].
 The assembly is a graphite prismatic hexagonal block with 108 helium coolant channels, 210 fuel compacts, and 6 poison compacts.
 Each fuel compact contains [!ac](TRISO)